 In a divorce in which the parents of a child do not agree on who will get custody, a family law court will consider the best interests of the child first before making a custody decision.
 A family law court will consider the mental and physical health of the parents, the wishes of the child, whether or not there has been any abuse of the child by either parent, and the age and sex of the child.
 Cultural and religious considerations may also be taken into account.
 If there are any issues related to the formal education or schooling for the child (such as a child with a disability) that will be noted as well.
 Circumstances like drug or alcohol abuse will also be considered.

 A family law court will also consider other factors in deciding how to award custody of a child in a divorce.
 If one parent travels extensively and the child needs to be in school, the traveling parent may not be able to support a stable schedule for the child.
 The emotional bond that exists or does not exist between the parent and the child may also be a factor, as well as the parent’s ability to provide for the child’s medical and other financial needs.

 Call to Schedule a Free Consultation With a Family Law Attorney in Florida Today

 If you’re involved in a divorce with a child custody dispute, call to schedule a free consultation with a family law attorney in Florida today.
-We are able to listen to your case with an open mind, and come up with real solutions that will work for your family.
-A family law attorney from the law firm of Finnell, McGuinness, Nezami & Andux, P.A. can bring clarity to this difficult situation and can help you come to an agreement on what is best for your child.
-Contact our Jacksonville, Florida office at 904-791-1101 and let us help you resolve your conflict and reach a settlement that works for all parties involved.
+A family law attorney like a professional from the law firm of Finnell, McGuinness, Nezami & Andux, P.A. can bring clarity to this difficult situation and can help you and your ex-spouse to come to an agreement on what is best for your child.
+Instead of continually becoming stressed over the difficult conversations in this type of case, call our law offices and you will find an attorney who is sensitive to your needs and the needs of your family in this case.
+Contact our Jacksonville, Florida office at 904-717-7747 and let us help you resolve your conflict and reach a settlement that works for all parties involved.